 This is exactly where the "off" signal comes in: it interrupts the stimulus cycle and helps the dog to focus on you.
 For this to succeed, the signal must be positively linked - through immediate reward and frequent repetition.
 This is the only way to make cancelling the action understandable and rewarding for the dog.

 "Off" means that your dog lets go of any object that is in its mouth.
-It doesn't matter what the object is - food or a toy, a stick or something else.
+It doesn't matter which object it is - food or a toy, a stick or something else.

 On the other hand, the signal word "off" is sometimes also essential for survival as soon as your dog eats something unknown outside.
 At a time when many poisoned baits are being put out, it is all the more important that your dog knows how to "out" safely.